Mississippi drops case against Curtis Flowers after he was tried 6 times on murder charges

 Flowers had once worked for Tardy and, according to prosecutors, killed her because she fired him after docking his pay for damaging a pair of batteries.
 He killed the other three victims to eliminate witnesses, prosecutors alleged.
 Tardy and two victims were White; one was Black.

+"The case against Curtis Flowers never made sense," one of Flowers' attorneys, Rob McDuff, said in a statement.
+"He was 26 years old with no criminal record and nothing in his history to suggest he would commit a crime like this.
+As time went by, even more evidence emerged to corroborate his innocence."

-He was imprisoned for two decades and faced six murder trials.
+Flowers was imprisoned for two decades and faced six murder trials.
 The Mississippi Supreme Court overturned Flowers' first three convictions, two of which resulted in death sentences, and his next two trials ended in hung juries.

 After his last trial in 2010, a Montgomery County jury found him guilty and he was sentenced to death.